Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Quantifying causal effects for spatio-temporal data

 Interventions on $\B{X}$, $\B{Y}$ or $\B{H}$ are defined as in Definition~\ref{defi:CGM}.
 In this LSCM, the average causal effect $f_{\emph{AVE}(X \to Y)}$ is the linear function $x \mapsto \beta_0 + \beta_1 x$, with $\beta_0 := \E[(\bar{H}_0^1)^2] = 1$ and $\beta_1 := 1.5 + \E[\bar{H}_0^1 \cdot \tilde{H}_0^1] = 2$.
 We define a spatial sampling scheme $(s_i)_{i \in \N}$ for every $j \in \N$ and $k \in \{1, \dots, 25\}$ by $s_{25 \cdot (j-1) + k} = (j,k)$.
 Given a sample $(\B{X}_n^m, \B{Y}_n^m) = (X_s^t, Y_s^t)_{(s,t) \in \{s_1, \dots, s_n\} \times \{1, \dots, m\}}$ from $(\B{X}, \B{Y})$, we construct an estimator of $f_{\emph{AVE}(X \to Y)}$ by

 where $\hat \beta_{\emph{OLS}}^m(\B{X}_{s_i}^m, \B{Y}_{s_i}^m) \in \R^{2}$ is the OLS estimator for the linear regression at spatial location $s_i$, that is of $\B{Y}_{s_i}^m = (Y_{s_i}^1, \ldots, Y_{s_i}^m)$ on $\B{X}_{s_i}^m = (X_{s_i}^1, \ldots, X_{s_i}^m)$ (we assume that the regression includes an intercept term).
 It follows by Propositions~\ref{prop:LLN}~and~\ref{prop:fhat} (see in particular Example~\ref{ex:mixing} and Remark~\ref{rem:mixing2} in Appendix~\ref{app:examples}) that Assumptions~\ref{ass:LLN}~and~\ref{ass:fhat} are satisfied.\footnote{Strictly speaking, Example~\ref{ex:mixing} and Remark~\ref{rem:mixing2} show that (L1)--(L3) are satisfied for bounded basis functions.
-We are confident that the same holds true in the current example.} Hence, \eqref{eq:beta0hat} is a consistent estimator of $f_{\emph{AVE}(X \to Y)}$. \end{ex} Figure~\ref{fig:example} shows results from a numerical experiment based on Example~\ref{ex:sim}.
-The left panel shows the simulated dataset, the plot in the middle represents our method, and the right panel illustrates that the estimator is consistent.
-More details are provided in the figure caption.
-The example shows that we can estimate causal effects even under complex influences of the latent process $\B{H}$.
+We are confident that the same holds true in the current example.} Hence, \eqref{eq:beta0hat} is a consistent estimator of $f_{\emph{AVE}(X \to Y)}$. \end{ex} Figure~\ref{fig:example} illustrates our procedure using a numerical experiment based on Example~\ref{ex:sim}. \footnote{In this example, a standard regression approach overestimates the causal effect.
+Similarly, one can construct examples where the causal effect would be underestimated.} The example shows that we can estimate causal effects even under complex influences of the latent process $\B{H}$.
 To construct the estimator $\hat{f}_{\text{AVE}(X \to Y)}^{nm}$, we have used that the influence of $(\B{X}, \B{H})$ on $\B{Y}$ is linear in $\B{X}$.
-It is worth noting, however, that we do not assume knowledge of the particular functional dependence of $\B{Y}$ on $\B{H}$; we obtain consistency under any influence of the form $Y_s^t = f_1(H_s^t) \cdot X_s^t + f_2(H_s^t, \epsilon_s^t)$, see Proposition~\ref{prop:fhat}.
+However, we do not assume knowledge of the particular functional dependence of $\B{Y}$ on $\B{H}$; we obtain consistency under any influence of the form $Y_s^t = f_1(H_s^t) \cdot X_s^t + f_2(H_s^t, \epsilon_s^t)$, see Proposition~\ref{prop:fhat}.

-\subsection{Extensions}
+\subsubsection{Extensions}